-Advantages and disadvantages
+Advantages and Disadvantages

 Worse, in Minnesota, the plaintiff will be able to garnish your wages and bank accounts without even getting a judgment or filing the lawsuit with the court.
-They can serve a garnishment summons on your bank or employer, wait to see if they capture any money, and only then file the lawsuit and incur the filing fee.
-Scary stuff.
+If the consumer-defendant fails to answer, they are in default, which means the plaintiff-debt collector has won.

-Always answer the summons and complaint
+Always Answer the Summons and Complaint

-Much of the advice on the internet is that if the court has no record of a lawsuit, you do not have to respond to it.
-Not true in Minnesota and several other states with pocket service laws.
-If you do not respond, the plaintiff will be able to get a default judgment—meaning you lose.
+Much of the advice on the internet claims that if the court has no record of a lawsuit, you do not have to respond to it.
+That is not true in Minnesota and in several other states with pocket service laws.
+If you do not respond, you default—you lose.